How to Handle Guest Complaints

 Issues that significantly limit the intended use of the property or create serious disruption.

-Examples: health or safety concerns (mould or pests); loss of critical utilities (water or electricity); night-time noise disturbance; more than 3 separate moderate issues.
+Examples: health or safety concerns such as mould or pests; loss of critical utilities like water or electricity; night-time noise disturbance; more than 3 separate moderate issues.

 The property is not usable or accessible, or there is a serious health, safety, or privacy breach.
 The guest may not be able to stay or may need to leave.